lich-uct/molpher-lib/README.md

 # cmake might be able to find dependencies
 # if you already have them somewhere on your system
 # so you can skip this step if you have TBB, Boost and RDKit
-# installed at standard locations on your system
+# installed at standard locations
 cd ${REPOSITORY_ROOT}/deps
 ./build_deps.sh --all

+# finally, build the library itself
 cd ${REPOSITORY_ROOT}
 mkdir cmake-build
 cd cmake-build